TypeHETT/TypeHETT/README.md

 - 👋 Hi, I’m @TypeHETT
-- 👀 I’m interested in programming.
+- 👀 I’m interested in front-end.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning HTML.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me?